Dozens of Iqalungmiut are reporting mindboggling usage spikes with internet service provider Northwestel.

 Kyle Sheppard told Nunavut News his household got the new service upgrade Oct.
 3.

 "We are at 49 GB of usage already and we were gone from Oct.
 4 until today," said Sheppard Oct.
 9.

-Some commenters noted such spikes and overages are the reason they stopped using Northwestel.
+Some commenters noted such spikes and overages are the reason they severed service with Northwestel.